ryjen/prep-cli/README.md

 END\n
 ```

-## Plugin output commands:
+## Plugin commands:

-A plugin may send a command over stdout.
+A plugin may send a command over stdout:

 `RETURN`